Home > French Words > French Idioms > YOU ARE HERE

-To be clear, this includes a full definition of what it is and how you can use it in everyday life with an audio example.
-Together with the useful stuff we sprinkled like slow pronunciation audio, dialogue example, synonym and more!
+You are in the right place to find out all the things you want to know about the basic French idiom "Ça roule".
+To be more precise, this includes a full explanation of what it is and how you can use it in a casual conversation with an audio example.
+Not to mention the useful informations we added like slow pronunciation audio, synonym, dialogue example and more!

 “Ça roule” is an informal way to say in French “OK” or “Alright” or “Agreed” depending on context.